cloudflare/cloudflare-docs/products/bots/src/content/index.md

 Cloudflare bot solutions identify and mitigate automated traffic to protect your domain from bad bots.

-While Cloudflare offers several products that mitigate and identify bot traffic, this section reviews our _bot-specific products_, Bot Fight Mode, Super Bot Fight Mode, and Bot Management for Enterprise.
+While Cloudflare offers several products that relate to bot traffic, this section reviews our _bot-specific products_, Bot Fight Mode, Super Bot Fight Mode, and Bot Management for Enterprise.

 ## Which bot solution do I need?